REG CPA Exam 2026: Syllabus, Pass Rates & Study Plan

 | TBSs | 8 |

-| Pass rate (Q1 2026) | 66.65% |
+| Pass rate (Q1 2026) | 66.65% β most passable Core section |

-| Core / Discipline | Core |
+| Core / Discipline | Core (one of three every candidate must pass) |

-| Difficulty | Medium โ high volume, low ambiguity |
+| Difficulty | Medium β high volume, low ambiguity |

 | Best taken after | FAR |